Close Menu

 Assessing Your Risk Tolerance

-Choosing between fixed and adjustable-rate mortgages largely depends on your comfort with risk and financial stability.
+Choosing between fixed- and adjustable-rate mortgages largely depends on your risk tolerance and financial stability.
 If you prefer predictable payments and plan to stay in your home long-term, a fixed-rate mortgage is often safer.
 Conversely, if you are comfortable with some uncertainty and expect to move or refinance within a few years, an ARM might save you money.

 Consider Your Financial Goals